xackery/peq-expansions/peq/README.md

-# PEQ sql edits
+# PEQ TODO edits

-This is just a temporary listing of SQL edits that will need to be added at a later date.
+This is a collection of notes and sql files to later be injected into PEQ once adequitely prepared.
+Once we add it to PEQ, we should likely remove the .sql files.